 Ciudin et al JOURNAL OF ENDOUROLOGY Volume 28, Number 8, August 2014 Mary Ann Liebert, Inc. Pp. 1016–1021 Dr Jim Lingeman sent along a PDF of this article, which seems so useful and so germane to our current posts I decided to write about it.
 WHAT THE AUTHORS DID They Identified People with Prior CT Scans They did a cohort followup study of an initial 1000 people who had an CT performed between January and March 2005.
 From the 1000, 576 fulfilled their initial inclusion criteria which included that the CT was not performed for stone disease.
 Of these 177 were lost to followup leaving 362 study patients.
 They Measured Radiological Papillary Density In each of these 362 cases, papillary radiographic density was estimated by … Continued

-Supersaturation Because crystals are at the heart of all kidney stones, when we talk about preventing stones we mean preventing crystals from forming and from growing.
-Fortunately, universal and quantitative laws govern how atoms and molecules form crystals so we can predict the risk of crystals using equations that apply everywhere, even in the kidneys and urine.
-Supersaturate your own sugar solution One way to understand these laws is to make crystals on your own.
-Find a heat resistant glass container, fill it with water, and stir in table sugar until no more will dissolve and there is extra sugar at the bottom.
-The water is ‘saturated’ with sugar, meaning it holds all it can.
-It is ‘full’ of sugar. … Continued
+Supersaturation Supersaturation names the force that makes crystals.
+Because it does, we measure supersaturation to understand why a patient makes stones, and we reduce risk of more stones by lowering supersaturation.
+Fortunately, universal and quantitative laws govern how atoms and molecules form crystals so we can calculate supersaturation and predict the risk of crystals using equations that apply everywhere, even in the kidneys and urine.
+Supersaturate a solution yourself, and see how it works.
+Supersaturate your own sugar solution Saturate Your Sugar Solution Find a heat resistant glass container, fill it with water, and stir in table sugar until no more will dissolve.
+You will know when no more will dissolve because extra sugar remains at the bottom even if you shake … Continued

 A NEW AND USEFUL REVIEW THE FUNDAMENTAL MEASUREMENT OF STONE PROPENSITY The three Moirai, or the triumph of death, Flemish tapestry ca 1520, Victoria and Albert Museum, London, depicts Clotho, who spins the thread of life, Lachesis, who measures out the length of the thread, and Atropos, the inexorable, who cuts the thread.
 In book 11 of the Odyssey, Odysseus travels to the underworld where, among other matters, he learns from Tiresias his own ‘fate’; that he will return to his home and his own wife; that he will travel again to a place so far from the sea his oar will go unrecognized; and that he will die in peace, by the sea and among his own people.
 But he must make an offering in … Continued